dagraham/etm-dgraham/README.md

 _Completed_ view shows instances of completed tasks.

-_Engaged_ view shows instances of reminders with used time entries with daily totals displayed graphically.
+_effort_ view shows instances of reminders with used time entries with daily totals displayed graphically.

 The normal agenda listing for a week day: